VCityTeam/UD-SV/Doc/Process/Itowns2Feature.md

 we have 2 example for now the DiscreteLOD and the RequestVolume

-* For create a new case (layer) you can copy this program:
+* For create a new example (layer) you can copy this program:
 ````
 const $3dTilesLayerDiscreteLOD = new itowns.GeometryLayer('3d-tiles');
 $3dTilesLayerDiscreteLOD.preUpdate = preUpdateGeo;